tjarkvandemerwe/tidyprompt/README.md

 ‘tidyprompt’ is primarily focused on ‘text-based’ handling of LLMs, where textual output is parsed to achieve structured output and other functionalities.
-This is in contrast to ‘native’ handling, where the LLM is directly controlled by the LLM provider to provide output in a certain manner (for instance, the available tokens are restricted to match a specific output format).
-While the latter may be more efficient, it tends to be more specific to LLM providers, certain models, and API structures.
+Several LLM providers and models also offers forms of ‘native’ handling, where the LLM is directly controlled by the LLM provider to provide output in a certain manner.

 In the first place, ‘tidyprompt’ aims to be suitable for all LLM providers and models that support chat completion.
 This means that